24 Things to do in Valencia, Spain (+ map): Best places to visit

 Things to see and do in Valencia – Map

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Valencia, Spain.
+HOW TO USE THIS MAP: Above you will find a detailed map with things to do in Valencia, Spain.
 Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Valencia guide.
+You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Valencia travel guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 How to save in Valencia?